Skip to content

 Parameter configuration:

-2. env: Environment information of the application service;
+2. env: Environment information for the application service.

-5. Collect Profiling data: After enabling, more information about the application's runtime can be seen;
+5. Collect Profiling data: Enabling this allows you to see more information about the application runtime.

-6. Enable Python Metrics collection: Requires simultaneously enabling the statsd collector.
+6. Enable Python metrics collection: Requires simultaneous enabling of the statsd collector.

 For more parameter configurations, refer to here.